 "Where, then, is boasting?
 It is excluded.
 On what principle?
 On that of observing the law?
 No, but on that of faith" (Romans 3:27)

-When I use to wait tables for a living, I use to work with a man that would send out a press release every time he did something.
-If he cleaned the coffee pot or delivered food to a table for you he would make sure you knew about it.
-He was constantly looking for a pat on the back for the tasks he performed.
-It was exhausting working with him, as much appreciation as he sought from co-workers.
+When I was young and waited tables, I worked with a man who figuratively sent out a press release every time he did something.
+For instance, if he cleaned the coffee pot or delivered your meal, he’d let everyone know about it.
+He was constantly looking for a pat on the back for doing his job and was exhausting to work with!

-Today, be thankful that God does not respond to what we do and how we fall short.
-Be thankful that we respond to what God did.
-We don’t need pats on the back from our co-workers, our value comes solely through Jesus.
-Through faith, we are righteous by the His blood.
-That is a good truth no matter which way you look at it!
+Today, be thankful that God does not respond to what we do and how we continually fall short.
+Be thankful that we respond to what God did through Jesus.
+We don’t need pats on the back from our coworkers when our values come from Jesus.